VerosK/ansible-role-pgdg/README.md

 # ansible role VerosK.pgdg

-This role add PostgreSQL PGDG repo.
-It can be used later to deploy PostgreSQL.
+This role add PostgreSQL PGDG yum repo.

+The repo be used later to deploy specific PostgreSQL version.

 Works on CentOS.